-Join us in Mumbai for Asia’s first SingularityU Summit
+Join us in Mumbai for India's second SingularityU Summit

-Join us in Mumbai for Asia’s first SingularityU Summit
+Join us in Mumbai for India's second SingularityU Summit

 About SingularityU India Summit

-Singularity University, the Silicon Valley educational institution and business accelerator committed to creative positive social impact through exponential technologies, is pleased to announce its first event in Asia.
-Taking place in Mumbai on February 26-27, 2016, the SingularityU India Summit, in association with INK, will enable participants to learn from top experts and gain insights on how life, society and industries will be disrupted and reshaped through emerging technologies.
+Singularity University, the global community using exponential technologies to tackle the world’s biggest challenges and build an abundant future for all., is pleased to announce its second summit in India.
+Taking place in Mumbai on April 7-8, 2017, the SingularityU India Summit, in association with INK, will enable participants to learn from top experts and gain insights on how life, society and industries will be disrupted and reshaped through emerging technologies.

 Technologies in development today will disrupt industries, economies and societies of tomorrow.
-The SingularityU Summit will feature talks that demonstrate these technologies and help you understand and prepare better for future developments.
+The SingularityU Summit will feature expert presentations that demonstrate these technologies and help you understand and better prepare for future developments.

-Over the two days you will discover the futures of:
+During the two-day Summit, you will discover the future of:

 AI & Robotics